Publications

 • Language : English

-Mandir Security Guidelines
+Hindu Temple Security Guidelines

 Hindu Mandir Executives’ Conference (HMEC) is a Vishwa Hindu Parishad America (World Hindu Council) initiative.
 Over the years, HMEC has provided useful services to the Hindu Temples in North America region by organizing Executive conferences, providing benchmarking / networking/camaraderie opportunities, and by publishing useful information.